alexharv074/aws_exam_notes/developer/lambda_notes.md

 Can be used to designate the environment (test, dev etc) for the function.
 See also https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html

+### Encrypted environment variables

+When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.

 ### Versioning

 By using versioning, you can manage your in-production function code in AWS Lambda better.
 When you use versioning in AWS Lambda, you can publish one or more versions of your Lambda function.
 As a result, you can work with different variations of your Lambda function in your development workflow, such as development, beta, and production.